loicsander/glose-js/README.md

 **Disclaimer**

 I’m quite new at Javascript/jQuery and I made this plugin for my own purposes, so take it as it comes, I haven’t tested it extensively yet.
-There are certainly things that can be improved in terms of functionality, code clarity and performance.
+There are certainly things that can be improved in terms of functionality, code clarity/quality and performance.
 Any suggestion/intervention will be very welcome.